Claire-Fisher/Donofy/README.md

 6. To allow users to create their own profiles, with log in functionality that is secure.
 7. To give users the functionality to update their own profile.
 8. To allow users full CRUD functionality on their Favourited Charties list.
-9. To provide a secure subscription payment system, that's easy to use and adjust.
+9. To provide a secure payment system, that's user friendly.

 ### Approach
 - Mobile first design.